 Science NetLinks’, “Ecosystem Services – Water Purification” uses the example of natural water purification to show students the services provided by healthy ecosystems.

 Society of American Foresters is the national scientific & educational organization representing the forestry profession in the United States.
 SAF can provide a list of State Chapters; who could possibly provide a list of private forestland owners for interviews.

-Southern Research Station Compass, quarterly science magazine contains an informational article “Private Landowners Hold the Key.”
+Southern Research Station Compass, a quarterly science magazine, contains an informational article “Private Landowners Hold the Key.”
 This is an article about private landowner participation in the Conservation Reserve Program (CRP).